tudorscanner/slate/source/includes/_flights_airline.md

 ### market

 The market of the user.
+Examples: UK, US, ES

 `market`